xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `None`

-The contrast option **adjusts the contrast** of the viewport.
+The contrast property **adjusts the contrast** of the viewport.
 A value of 0 will create an image that is completely black.
 A value of 1 leaves the viewport unchanged.
 Values of amount over 1 are allowed, providing **results with less contrast**.
 If omitted, the CSS filter won't be applied.

 #### saturation
 Type: `Number`